yairEO/tagify/README.md

 the same values that appear between `[[` & `]]`.

-Applying the setting `dropdown.position:"text"` is encouraged for mixed-content tags, because the suggestions list will be rendered right next to the caret location and not the the bottom of the Tagify componenet, which might look weird when there is already a lot of content at multiple lines.
+Applying the setting `dropdown.position:"text"` is encouraged for mixed-content tags, because the suggestions list weird when there is already a lot of content at multiple lines.

 If a tag does not exists in the *whitelist*, it may be created by the user and all you should do is listen to the `add` event and update your local/remote state.